 - 1 teaspoon kosher salt

-- 1 cup unsalted butter, or shortening, chilled, cut into small cubes, see Recipe Notes
+- 1 cup unsalted butter, chilled, cut into small cubes, see Recipe Notes

 - ½ cup water, chilled with ice